ysthakur/gen-completions/README.md

 [![License](https://img.shields.io/crates/l/man-completions.svg)](./LICENSE.md)

-This is an unfinished project to parse manpages to get completions for Zsh, Bash, Nushell, and other shells.
+This is an unfinished project to parse manpages to get completions for Zsh, Bash, Nushell, and, in the future, other shells.
 Bash is still a work in progress.

 It also generates JSON files, in case your shell isn't supported, so you can process it and generate completions yourself.